salsita/prism/docs/README.md

 ```

 `run` starts the application, we only need to provide **Root component** and every Elmish component consists of two parts **updater** and **view**.
 We call the component Root component because it's typical for Elmish architecture that application is modeled in form of component tree and every tree has its root.
-In our Hello World example we will have just one component therefore it's also Root component.
+In Hello World example we will have just one component therefore it's also Root component.

 `run` takes three arguments:
 - first argument is `id` attribute of HTML node we would like to mount the component in.
 In the example, its 'app' because there's `<div id="app"></div>` inside our `index.html`.